| | We conduct research on semantics, design

 asynchronous architectures for sensor network nodes.

-Research on computation structures that are biologically-inspired, incorporate
+Research on computation structures that are neuroscience-inspired,

-filtering, and that can be efficiently implemented with asynchronous circuits.
+and that can be efficiently implemented with asynchronous circuits.

 Cross-cutting projects:

-- Energy-efficient VLSI and architecture.
+- Energy-efficient VLSI and Arithmetic.

-design methods, components, and architectures for low energy and high
+for low energy and high

 Collaborators: